PsySecGroup/deepfail/README.md

 # DeepFail
 #### A proof-of-fail methodology

 As face generation applications for deepfake purposes get better with time, bad faces will become less frequent.
 This makes those deepfake failures special, unique, and depreciating over time, similar to the deflationary properties of BitCoin.
+The lowered frequency of failing faces increasing over time also can operate like a mining difficulty.

 To demonstrate this, DeepFail grabs photos from [ThisPersonDoesNotExist.com](https://thispersondoesnotexist.com) and checks to see if a face in the result can be detected.
 If no face is detected, proof-of-fail is established and the hash of the image is saved to the `fail.chain`.